UrusTeam/urusstudio_installer/README.md

 ## Future of project
 Right now the project is driven by only one people, so it's welcome for new developers.
 The project was proposed as an "Universal Robotic Unmanned System" focussed for autamated and industrial system when born it, and ofcourse this work for drones too.

 There are external projects involved too, exactly five external projects trying to use the URUS technologies, the three first is for Santa Cruz de la Sierra, Bolivia and the two second for New York and Texas, United States.
-There are others that are in queued from Lebanon, France, Japan, Spain and others places until finish theses first steps projects.
+There are others that are in queued from Lebanon, France, Japan, Spain and others places until finish theses first steps projects, Japan will be attended on the next step first.

 From here and forward all of theses contribution projects and improvements will be tracked and logged by git on the URUS TEAM repo.